-Daffodil sales help in fight against cancer at AMH
+Daffodil Sales Help in Fight Against Cancer at AMH

 Don't miss our top stories and need-to-know news everyday in your inbox.

-The Extra Mile Fund provides needs to oncology patients such as gas cards for those who need to travel each day for radiation treatments, for example.
+Alton Memorial sales will benefit local patients directly.
+Cope Plastics will be doing its campaign as a fund raiser for its Komen Race for the Cure team.

+“We have a dedicated group of volunteers who enjoy working on this fund raiser for help and hope in the fight against cancer,” said Roth.
+“Everyone enjoys daffodils as the harbingers of spring, and our cancer patients especially look forward to them.
+Daffodils are the first flower of spring and a symbol of hope, representing the promise of a world free from cancer.”

-Volunteers will assemble daffodils in vases and wrap bunches of daffodils for distribution to patients and staff at the AMH Outpatient Cancer and Infusion Center.
+Volunteers will assemble daffodils in vases, called Bouquets of Hope.
+They will also wrap bunches of daffodils for distribution.
+AMH will provide daffodils for patients and staff at the AMH Cancer Care Center as well as the Outpatient Cancer and Infusion Center, plus BJC Hospice of Alton.

+The Daffodils for Help & Hope Committee expresses its thanks to Dick’s Flowers and Seasons Garden Center for their assistance.

 More like this: